john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

 ## Reading and Writing Text Files

-Python has one of the most convenient interfaces for reading and writing text files of any language.
+Python has a really great interface for reading and writing text files.
 Everything can be done using the `open` function.

 To read an existing text file, we might do: